 Approach Considerations

 Symptomatic patients with classic clinical findings of acute hypocalcemia require immediate resuscitation and evaluation.
 However, most cases of hypocalcemia are discovered by clinical suspicion and appropriate laboratory testing.
 Albumin, liver function studies, and coagulation parameters should be obtained to assess liver dysfunction and hypoalbuminemia.
-Blood urea nitrogen (BUN) and serum creatinine should be measured, as elevated levels may indicate renal dysfunction.
+Blood urea nitrogen (BUN) and serum creatinine should be measured, as elevated levels may indicate kidney dysfunction.

 The parathyroid hormone (PTH) level should be checked as early as possible.
 Vitamin D should be measured if deficiency is suspected.
 In patients with PTH deficiencies, alkaline phosphatase levels tend to be normal or slightly decreased, whereas these levels frequently are elevated in patients with osteomalacia and rickets.
 If the diagnosis of osteomalacia is suspected, a bone biopsy can determine the final diagnosis.